taoliujun/action-unique-comment/README.md

 **taoliujun/action-unique-comment**

-> `taoliujun/action-unique-comment@v1` means use the branch "v1", which will be updated automatically.
+> `taoliujun/action-unique-comment@v1` means use the major version tag "v1", which will be automatically updated with features and bug fixes.

-> `taoliujun/action-unique-comment@v1.0.0` means use the tag "v1.0.0", which use fixed code will not automatically fix bugs.
+> `taoliujun/action-unique-comment@v1.0.0` means use the fixed version tag "v1.0.0", which will not be automatically updated.

 ## Usage